 Generating engaging stories that promote empathy and social change.

-Rosie is represented as a director by Jessica Cooper at Curtis Brown.
+Rosie is represented by Jessica Cooper at Curtis Brown.

 Funded by BFI NETWORK,